 Why stay in a Mullion cottage?

 Mullion is a superb choice for those wanting an escape off the beaten path.
 We have a great range of cottages in Mullion all surrounded by stunning scenery.
-With properties ranging from luxurious to cosy, we’re bound to have a property to suit your needs for a memorable holiday in Mullion.
+With Cornwall cottages ranging from luxurious to cosy, we’re bound to have a property to suit your needs for a memorable holiday in Mullion.

 Three must-see places to visit in Mullion